Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/gillespie.md

 Our model uses the same number of initial molecules and the same reaction rates.
 The system evolves via the Gillespie algorithm, and we track the concentration of free ligand molecules, ligand molecules bound to receptor molecules, and free receptor molecules over time.

 The figure below demonstrates that the Gillespie algorithm quickly converges quickly to the same values calculated just above.
-Furthermore, we not only obtain the steady state concentrations, but we also observe that the system reaches steady state in a fraction of a tenth of a second.
+Furthermore, the system reaches steady state in a fraction of a second.

 [![image-center](../assets/images/600px/chemotaxis_tutorial4_ssa_vscode.png){: .align-center}](../assets/images/chemotaxis_tutorial4_ssa_vscode.png)
 A concentration plot over time for ligand-receptor dynamics via a BioNetGen simulation employing the Gillespie algorithm.
 Time is shown (in seconds) on the x-axis, and concentration is shown (in molecules/µm<sup>3</sup>) on the y-axis.
-The concentrations reach a steady state at the end of the simulation that matches the concentrations identified by hand.
+The molecules quickly reach a steady state that matches the concentrations identified by hand.
 {: style="font-size: medium;"}

 This simple ligand-receptor model is just the beginning of our study of chemotaxis.
 In the next section, we will delve into the complex biochemical details of chemotaxis.
 Furthermore, we will see that the Gillespie algorithm for stochastic simulations will scale easily as our model of this system grows more complex.